 Also, we are aware that Malone is clearly well represented here but its only because they are a top rated manufactures.
 We don’t work for them, we just like their products.

-Unless you have a truck or a large SUV/van, you are probably going to have to get the best kayak roof rack for your car/vehicle.
-If you own your own kayak, this is probably the first thing you should buy (okay, maybe buy a paddle first!)
+Even if you have a truck or a large SUV/van, you are probably going to have to get the best kayak roof rack for your car/vehicle.
+If you own your own kayak, this is probably the first accessory you should buy (okay, maybe buy a paddle first!)

 There are many different styles of kayak storage racks out there, ranging in price from $20 to several hundred.
 In our opinion, this is one of those accessories that you really don’t want to cheap out on.
 A quality rack will keep your kayak AND your car safe from damage and get you where you need to go without issue.
 We can’t necessarily say the same for cheap racks!

 This universal rack (meaning it will fit most factory and aftermarket crossbars) is padded to protect your kayaks hull, has a built-in boarding ramp for easy loading, and folds down flat when not in use.